ranger6/oneflow-ci/ci/README.md

 However, it is not designating the tip of this branch!
 The new release branch was created by checking out the commit hash given in the manifest in the `start` task.

-As a practical matter when releases only show up weeks or months apart, keeping the `release-pipe` running does not make sense.
+As a practical matter, when releases only show up weeks or months apart, keeping the `release-pipe` running does not make sense.
 Might as well kick off the pipeline when it's time to start the release process.
 If releases are coming one after another, then having the previous pipeline definition kick off the